hscottvo/UCR-CS236-Project/README.md

 For this project, you will be using [Spark](https://spark.apache.org/), a big data framework that allows developers to process massive amounts of data with parallelism and fault tolerance included by default.
 You will be utilizing [Docker](https://www.docker.com/) to run this on your local machine.

+## Logistics

+### Due Date

+This project will be due on 13 December 2023 at 11:59PM.
+15-minute demos are required.
+See Deliverables below for scheduling details.

+### Team and Setup

+This project will be completed in pairs.
+Provide the TA with both students' names and SIDs by Friday, 27 October 2023.

+### Deliverables

+1. A zipped file containing:
+   1. The `App.java` files that include your Hadoop code for both tasks.
+Name them `task_1.java` and `task_2.java` respectively.
+   2. The Jupyter notebooks that include your PySpark code for both tasks.
+Name them `task_1.ipynb` and `task_2.ipynb` respectively.
+2. A report detailing
+   1. Each team member's contribution
+   2. Which framework worked better for each task, and why you think it did
+   3. Outputs of the code as detailed in [task 1](#task-1) and [task 2](#task-2)
+3. A 15-minute demo for the project with the TA scheduled on Google sheets, which will be shared on Canvas

 ## Setup

 In this project, the only setup required is: